+- Fear of losing control and independence Getting help in the home reminds an older person of the vulnerabilities of aging.
+They realize they cannot do everything themselves anymore and that is frightening.
+Instead of facing their fear of this loss of some freedom and independence, the parent is in denial.
+Thus, the elder deflects this fear by complaining about the care professional.
+This either puts their safety and health in jeopardy or puts an overwhelming burden on the adult child to provide the help needed.
 CareLinx Tip: Ask your parent what is most important for them to be able to stay at home.
 You can guide them to express concerns over things like dirty dishes, dusty rooms, lack of mobility or not being able to cook a favorite dish.
 Explain why you may not always be able to be there but you want them to continue to do their favorite things, enjoy a clean home, take their medications on time (40 percent of assisted living residents moved in because they could not manage their medications on their own), etc. To achieve this goal of staying at home as long as possible, together you need to find a good partner – someone they choose from CareLinx – who will take care of those things.

 - Afraid of losing privacy – they don’t want “a stranger” in their home If a parent is not used to having someone come into the home, this “stranger” – otherwise known as a care professional – this is an unwelcome new fact of aging.
 They may nitpick and find any problem with the care professional just to try to wrestle back some level of privacy.
 However, the conversation has to weigh privacy with prevention (such as falls, not taking medications on time or in the correct dosage, not eating foods that have expired or not eating at all) and protection (not having them be all alone all the time, ensuring they eat or get out for a walk) – something a care professional from a trusted reputable agency will provide.CareLinx Tip: If we can get a parent to agree that safety is No. 1 – both personally and financially – we’re half way to getting them to see how in-home care can help.
 With a service like CareLinx, families not only will save money (whether it’s out of your mom’s pocket or yours) but CareLinx backs its care professionals with its $4 million SafeGuard Policy from Lloyds of London and conducts thorough background checks on its network of care professionals.
 And, the CareLinx professional will check in with the family caregiver throughout the day sending photos and messages via smartphone communication.
 With CareLinx, the care professional becomes a friend and part of the family rather than a revolving door of different professional caretakers who happen to be available that day like you may experience with other traditional in-home care agencies.

+With CareLinx there is choice, control, confidence and cost savings.
+When it comes to caregiving, it doesn’t get much better than that when looking for in-home care.
 Sherri Snelling is CEO of Caregiving Club and author of A Cast of Caregivers – Celebrity Stories to Help You Prepare to Care and she writes on caregiving for PBS Next Avenue, Forbes.com, USA Today and Huffington Post.
 She was the chairman of the National Alliance for Caregiving and has served on advisory groups for the White House Middle Class Task Force on Caregiving, CMS, AARP as well as for companies such as CareLinx.